Health Empowerment for All

 • 9 out of 10 U.S. adults struggle to understand health information.
 (CDC)

-Improving healthy literacy alone could prevent nearly 1 billion hospital visits and save over $25 billion each year.
+Improving healthy literacy alone could prevent nearly 1 million hospital visits and save over $25 billion each year.
 (CDC)

 • African Americans are more likely to die at early ages from all causes of death.
 (US Vital Statistics)